 If you want to measure your power consumption accurately, your best bet is to read your meter directly.
 Smart meters allow you to do this easily but if you have not got one yet you may still be OK.
 Newish electricity meters usually have a flashing LED light that indicates how much power is used.
-If you have one of these you can use products such as the Current Cost Optismart that watch this light and count the flashes.
+If you have one of these you can use products such as the Current Cost Optismart or Loop that watch this light and count the flashes.

 Industrial customers pay for active and reactive power

 If you have a low power factor then your peak load on the grid is higher than the average through the cycle and the grid has to do some work to handle this.
 Meters for large non-domestic customers measure both active power (the net power) and reactive power (apparent power minus active power) and are charged for both albeit at different rates.
 However, residential customers are only ever charged for the active power.